unitreerobotics/unitree_ros2/README.md

 Complete examples is in：example/src/low_level_ctrl.cpo.
 Run ./install/unitree_ros2_example/bin/sport_mode_ctrl in terminal.
 The hip motor and calf motor of the RL leg will rotate to the corresponding joint angle.

 ## Rviz
-We can also use rviz to visualize Unitree robot data.The following is an example of visualizing robot lidar data:
+You can also use `rviz` to visualize Unitree robot data.
+The following is an example of visualizing robot lidar data:

-Firstly, list all topics：
+First, list all topics：
 ```bash
 ros2 topic list
 ```
 ![image](https://z1.ax1x.com/2023/10/20/piFtteJ.png)

-We can find the topic of lida：
+We can find the topic of lidar：
 ```bash
 utlidar/cloud
 ```